What is an objective, what types exist and how can it be articulated?

 - In economic terms, Germany is pursuing four goals: Price level stability, high employment, foreign trade equilibrium and steady and appropriate economic growth.²

 - Companies usually define economic, sometimes also ecological or social objectives.
-These corporate objectives are both the basis for entrepreneurial action and the yardstick for measuring corporate success.
+These goals are both the basis for entrepreneurial action and the yardstick for measuring corporate success.

-What types of objectives are there?
+What types of objectives exist?

 Not only companies as a whole but also parts of companies, divisions or departments define and pursue goals.
 In addition, there are also project goals, development goals and also employees pursue goals.
 There are numerous ways and means of distinguishing between objectives:

-It is interesting to note that the primarily non-monetary objectives can also have a monetary influence: if employee satisfaction rises, the sickness rate of employees falls, the image improves, customers prefer to buy the company’s products more frequently.
+It is interesting to note that the primarily non-monetary aims can also have a monetary influence: if employee satisfaction rises, the sickness rate of employees falls, the image improves, customers prefer to buy the company’s products more frequently.
 This perspective leads to the fact that, despite the formulation of ecological or social objectives, companies often have to put up with the accusation that they are ultimately only concerned with economic objectives.